luttero/maud/src/help/readme.txt

 Maud Version notes:

+(09/08/2023):   2.9992.
+The "The underwear man" release.
+                You don't want to see that.
+                Modified the Hippo Wizard by adding some new options for the background.
+In the parameters list window you can now select to view only parameters that are refinable.
+Modified also the iterations output to avoid listing parameter values each iteration.

 (03/07/2023):   2.999.
 The "Holy grail" release.
                 Finally the slow as hell bug was found.
                 Fixing a bug that was slowing Maud a lot for certain analyses.
 It